Davis Acura 2016 MDX - Stronger, Lighter, Faster Video

-- The MDX can instantaneously send out an emergency notification if an airbag has been deployed.
+- The MDX can instantaneously send out a notification if an airbag has been deployed.

-- If the MDX has been stolen, its location can be tracked.
+- If the MDX has been stolen, its location can be tracked by law enforcement authorities.

 - AcuraLink Real-Time Traffic™57 can now show traffic levels on busy side streets as well as freeways.

 - A location on a smartphone can be sent to the navigation system.

 - As part of a subscription service, a live concierge can help you find destinations and send directions to your navigation system.

 - You can remotely lock or unlock your vehicle using your smartphone.

 Maintain your bearings with the Acura Navigation System10 with an extensive database of addresses and points of interest which offers you a variety of handy information.